-This degree prepares students to be professional landscape architects.
+The B.S.L.A. prepares students to be professional landscape architects.
 Students explore the reasons for and the techniques involved in the analysis, planning, and design of the environment, both natural and built.
 The B.S.L.A. is an accredited program.